VictoriaMetrics/VictoriaMetrics/README.md

 These handlers can be queried from Prometheus-compatible clients such as Grafana or curl.

+#### Prometheus querying API enhancements

 Additionally to unix timestamps and [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) VictoriaMetrics accepts relative times in `time`, `start` and `end` query args.
 For example, the following query would return data for the last 30 minutes: `/api/v1/query_range?start=-30m&query=...`.

-VictoriaMetrics returns time series for the last 5 minutes from `/api/v1/series` if `start` query arg is missing there.
+By default, VictoriaMetrics returns time series for the last 5 minutes from /api/v1/series, while the Prometheus API defaults to all time.
+Use `start` and `end` to select a different time range.
-`end` query arg defaults to the current time if it is missing.

 VictoriaMetrics accepts additional args for `/api/v1/labels` and `/api/v1/label/.../values` handlers.
 See [this feature request](https://github.com/prometheus/prometheus/issues/6178) for details: